Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Oktober 2024 16.26.22 UTC
+- WIB: Kamis, 17 Oktober 2024 17.28.55 UTC
-- WITA: Kamis, 17 Oktober 2024 17.26.22 UTC
+- WITA: Kamis, 17 Oktober 2024 18.28.55 UTC
-- WIT: Kamis, 17 Oktober 2024 18.26.22 UTC
+- WIT: Kamis, 17 Oktober 2024 19.28.55 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success